michaelIldefonso/Hashing-Algorithm/README.md

 `bisHash` is a lightweight Python module for secure password hashing using Argon2 with additional peppering, strong password validation, and built-in rate-limiting to protect against brute-force and abuse in login or signup flows.

 ---

+## ⚠️ Notes

+- This is an prototype, demonstration purposes omnly
+- In-memory tracking is used for failed attempts. **Replace with persistent storage** (like Redis) for production.
+- The internal `PEPPER` should ideally be loaded from an **environment variable** in secure environments.

+---

 ## 📦 Installation